Your restaurant’s menu says a lot about your restaurant business!

 What is Menu Engineering?

-Menu Engineering is studying how a food item’s profitability and popularity stand against each other and using this data strategically to place items on a restaurant’s menu.
+Menu Engineering definition can be understand as studying how a food item’s profitability and popularity stand against each other and using this data strategically to place items on a restaurant’s menu.
 It’s not just about how your menu looks, but how you use psychology to price, place and systematically organize items on a menu.
 If done right, menu engineering can effectively increase your profitability per guest.